 Sheldon Ross, A First Course in Probability (10th Ed.), Pearson Prentice Hall, 2018.

-Borrowing the textbook online: HathiTrust, a library archive of which Stanford is a member, has granted the university online access to the 8th edition (2010) for the duration of the quarter.
+Borrowing the textbook online: HathiTrust, a library archive of which Stanford is a member, has granted the university online access to the 8th edition (2010) for the duration of the Fall quarter.
 The "check out" system works similarly to print reserves: A user can check out the book an hour at a time as long as they are actively using it.
 Access guidelines are on the HathiTrust How To Use It webpage.
 Once you're logged in, the book is at this link.

 "Working" Office Hours

 Not all office hours are the same!
 The office hour calendar will indicate specific details such as the time and location of each office hours.
 Office hours are either in person or online.
-If an office hour time on the calendar says it is in person, there will be no online option — and if the calendar says an office hours session is online, please don't show up at our TAs' dorms :).
+If an office hour time on the calendar says it is in person, there will be no online option — and if the calendar says an office hours session is online, please don't show up at our TAs dorms :).

 Accommodations

 Students who may need an academic accommodation based on the impact of a disability must initiate the request with the Office of Accessible Education (OAE).
 Professional staff will evaluate the request with required documentation, recommend reasonable accommodations, and prepare an Accommodation Letter for faculty.
 For students who have disabilities that don't typically change appreciably over time, the letter from the OAE will be for the entire academic year; other letters will be for the current quarter only.
 Students should contact the OAE as soon as possible since timely notice (for example, at least a week before an exam) is needed to coordinate accommodations.
 Students should also send your accommodation letter to instructors as soon as possible.
+If you require additional, or different, accommodations specific to the Fall 2024 learning environment, please contact your disability adviser directly.

 IV.
 Honor Code